Honcho: manage Procfile-based applications¶

-Foreman is a great tool, and the fact I chose to port it to Python shouldn’t be interpreted as saying anything negative about Foreman.
-But I’ve worked in Python-only development environments, where installing Ruby just so I can run Procfile applications seemed a bit crazy.
-Python, on the other hand, is part of the Linux Standard Base, and so even in “Ruby-only” environments, Python will still be around.
+Foreman is a great tool!
+The fact I chose to port it to Python shouldn’t be interpreted as saying anything negative about Foreman.
+But I have often worked in Python-only development environments where I didn’t want to install Ruby just so I could run Procfile applications.
+Python, on the other hand, is part of the Linux Standard Base, so even in “Ruby-only” environments it will typically still be installed.

 If you have a working Python and pip installation, you should be able to simply

 and get a working installation of Honcho.
 You can probably also